fareen341/Django-DRF-End-To-End/README.md

 <b>Multi-Table</b>
 # unlike proxy we can add other fields in multi-table, both parent and child will have different table.
 # So Employee will link to parent People via Foreign key
-# whenever we create Employee object, it'll also get created in Person too
+# whenever we create Employee object, it'll also get created in Person too, vice versa is not true.
+# will create one to one relation between both table.
 class People(models.Model):
     name = models.CharField(max_length=200)
     age = models.IntegerField()